 What are the symptoms of dog food allergies?

-Like in humans food allergies can range from itchy and irritation to dangerous.
+Like in humans, food allergies can range from itchy and irritation to dangerous.

-Main symptoms of food allergies for a dog:
+Primary symptoms of food allergies for a dog:

 - Itchy skin- face, feet, ears, forelegs, armpits, rear end

 - Digestive issues: nausea, vomiting, chronic gas, chronic diarrhoea (non-seasonal)